Public Lands Management Planning

-Here’s a closer look at public lands management planning in Oregon’s high desert:
+Here’s a closer look at how the Bureau of Land Management plans for public lands management and conservation in Oregon’s high desert.

 Resource Management Plans

-The Bureau of Land Management (BLM) uses resource management plans (RMPs) to provide the framework for what land uses can occur and where within a given planning area.
+The Bureau of Land Management (BLM) uses resource management plans (RMPs) as a framework for what land uses can occur and where within a given planning area.

 Environmental Assessments

-BLM uses environmental assessments (EAs) to analyze whether the potential impacts of a proposed project will significantly affect the environment.
-EAs are supposed to consider projects of smaller scale that may present localized impacts, such as developing or improving recreation opportunities (trails and campsites) or conducting habitat restoration.
+BLM uses environmental assessments (EAs) to analyze whether the potential impacts of a proposed project that is otherwise allowable under the applicable RMP will significantly affect the environment.
+EAs are supposed to consider projects of smaller scale that may entail localized impacts, such as developing or improving recreation opportunities (trails and campsites) or conducting habitat restoration.

-EAs result in either a Finding of No Significant Impact (FONSI), which then authorizes agency to proceed with the proposed activity, or determines that project impacts may be “significant, requiring the agency to further analyze the project in an environmental impact statement.
+EAs result in either a Finding of No Significant Impact (FONSI), which then authorizes the agency to proceed with the proposed activity, or determines that project impacts may be “significant,” requiring the agency to further analyze the project in an environmental impact statement.

 Environmental Impact Statements